szabolcstoth/robotframework-basics/docs/02-classroom/01-lists.md

 ## Results

-Inside the `tests` folder, execute the following command to execute `02-Classroom` suite.
+In the `tests` folder, execute the following command to execute the `02-Classroom` suite.

 ``` bash
 robot --suite 02-classroom .
 ```

-The output should be something like this:
+The output should look similar to the following:

     ==============================================================================
     02-Classroom